-It should be noted that although this heuristic algorithm can quickly and simultaneously explore both architecture candidates and feasible mappings by means of a static performance estimation technique, the output (or the selected design point) still needs to be carefully examined in a system-level simulator.
-This is because of non-deterministic or non-linear system functions (e.g., the bus arbitration delay due to simultaneous access requests by multiple PEs) are not taken into account during its estimation process, thereby making an accurate performance evaluation difficult without a simulation.
+It should be noted that although this heuristic algorithm can quickly and simultaneously explore both architecture candidates and feasible mappings by means of a static performance estimation technique, the output (or the selected design point) still needs to be carefully examined in a systemlevel simulator.
+This is because of non-deterministic or nonlinear system functions (e.g., the bus arbitration delay due to simultaneous access requests by multiple PEs) are not taken into account during its estimation process, thereby making an accurate performance evaluation difficult without a simulation.
 To this end, the output of this algorithm is adapted to the string format required by NASA's Translator, which then produces the corresponding architectural and mapping model to be simulated in the CASSE tool.

-d.
-Results and discussions
+4) Results and discussions

-The results of the above four configurations are shown in Fig. 14.
-The dark bar represents the fitness value obtained in simulation with the design point selected by the aforementioned heuristic algorithm.
-The curves show for the rest of the configurations (i.e., 1GA+1GA, 1GA+1ga and 1GA+1Random) the average fitness values reached by all individuals in each of the twenty iterations.
-From these results, it can be seen that 1GA+1Random can only sporadically reach a few design points that satisfy the real-time constraints.
-Moreover, it clearly cannot ensure convergence toward a global optimum.
+The results of the above four configurations are shown in Fig. 13.
+The dark bar represents the fitness value obtained in simulation with the design point selected by the mentioned heuristic algorithm.
+The curves show for the rest of the configurations (i.e., 1GAx1GA, 1GAx1ga and 1GAx1Random) the average fitness values reached by all individuals in each of the twenty iterations.
+From these results, it can be seen that 1GAx1Random can only sporadically reach a few design points that satisfy the real-time constraints.
+Moreover, it clearly cannot ensure convergence toward any global optimum.
 On the other hand, both the heuristic algorithm and the experiments based on two genetic algorithms can provide solutions that satisfy the input constraints.
-To this end, the heuristic algorithm only requires to simulate a single system model (or individual), while 1GA+1ga and 1GA+1GA need to simulate an average number of 40 and 60 individuals respectively (since 1GA+1ga has a higher convergence rate than 1GA+1GA in the first four iterations) before reaching the first individual that satisfies the real-time constraint.
+To this end, the heuristic algorithm only requires to simulate a single system model (or individual), while 1GAx1ga and 1GAx1GA need to simulate an average number of 40 and 60 individuals respectively (since 1GAx1ga has a higher convergence rate than 1GAx1GA in the first four iterations) before reaching the first individual that satisfies the real-time constraint.
 This might suggest that the multiple GAs strategies are not as efficient as this heuristic algorithm in terms of simulation time dedicated to DSE.
-However, our multiple GAs-based co-exploration approach presents two important benefits with respect to the heuristic algorithm: (i) both 1GA+1GA and 1GA+1ga can converge toward design points with higher fitness values, and (ii) our co-exploration approach provides not only information about the best solutions but also about all other explored design points in each experiment (rather than a single design point outputted by the heuristic algorithm).
+However, our multiple GAs-based co-exploration approach presents three important benefits with respect to the heuristic algorithm: (i) both 1GAx1GA and 1GAx1ga can converge toward design points with higher fitness values, (ii) the studied heuristic algorithm cannot perform multi-objective optimization where the result is a Pareto front of solutions, and (iii) GAs provide not only information about the best solutions but also about all other explored design points in each experiment (rather than a single design point outputted by the heuristic algorithm).
 This is a key element for better understanding the studied design space, i.e., the more design points are provided to the designer, the more information can be extracted from the explored design space, and therefore, it will allow designers to more easily compare the architectural characteristics of the evaluated design points.
 That is, it can be very useful for a designer to distinguish the architectural similarities of the design alternatives featuring good fitness values.